 Water Rights Permits in South Dakota

 You need water rights before using any water in South Dakota, including groundwater and surface water.
 The only exception is domestic use of fewer than 25,920 gallons per day or a 25-gallon-per-minute peak pump rate.

 - Irrigating non-commercial gardens, crops, trees, etc., of less than 1 acre in size

 For all other uses, you will need water rights.
 You must apply through the South Dakota Department of Agriculture & Natural Resources to get rights.
 Your permit will only be granted if it is considered for beneficial use and does not infringe on existing water rights.

 Some laws prohibit new water rights if the withdrawal would dry out aquifers.
-It can take several months to get water rights, so you must plan in advance.
+Getting water rights can take several months, so you must plan in advance.

 Read more about South Dakota water rights permits here.